JulsOkorie/Dynamite-Airline-Management-System/README.md

 # Dynamite-Airline-Management-System

-An airline management system in Java created with Java Programming Language using NetBeans IDE and MySQL Database as the System’s Back-end.
+An airline management system created with Java Programming Language using NetBeans IDE and MySQL Database as the System’s Back-end.

-The main goal of the Airline Management System Project in Java is to provide a system for flight booking, as well as other informations.
-The system includes information such as passenger information, flight information, cancellation details, etc.
+The goal of the Airline Management System Project in Java is to provide a system for Flight booking, as well as other services.

-MySQL Database is used to store and retrieve data.
-It allows us to add as many records as we want to our database.
+The system provides services such as passenger registration, flight booking, flight cancellation, etc.

-This project on Airline Management System is the automation of registration process of airline system.
-The system is able to provide much information like passenger’s details, flight details and the booking details.
+This project on Airline Management System allows one to add records when a passenger reserves a ticket using MySQL Database, and also to delete and update the records based on a passenger’s requirements.
-The system allows one to add records when a passenger reserves a ticket.
-It also allows to delete and update the records based on passenger’s requirements.
+<div><br></div><gwmw style="display:none;"></gwmw>